marnixnaber/Irissometry/README.md

 The code has been tested in MATLAB 2019b on a windows 10 machine.
 No guarantees can be provided for other MATLAB versions and operating platforms.

-Please note that you need the computer vision toolbox and image processing toolbox to get the code to work.
+Please note that you need the following toolboxes to get the code to work:
+- Computer vision toolbox
+- Image processing toolbox
+- Signal processing toolbox
+- Statistics and machine learning toolbox

-Please contact Marnix Naber in case you cannot get the code to work.
+Please contact marnixnaber@gmail.com in case you cannot get the code to work.

 ## License: